shachar2000/OrderingApp/my-server/README.md

 # AppOrderServer

 A Node.js RESTful API server using Express, MySQL, JWT authentication, bcrypt for password hashing, Winston for logging, and Prometheus for monitoring.
-This server allows users to register, log in, and place orders for various devices.
-Admin users can view all orders with optional date filters.
+This server allows users to register, log in, and place orders for various products and view them.
+Admin users can view all orders from all users with optional date filters.

 ## Features